Independence is an unwanted election challenge for Scottish nationalists

-GALASHIELS, Scotland (Reuters) - Calum Kerr, a parliamentarian from the Scottish National Party (SNP), is having to work hard to get his message across.
+GALASHIELS, Scotland, May 9 (Reuters) - - Calum Kerr, a parliamentarian from the Scottish National Party (SNP), is having to work hard to get his message across.

 As he defends a wafer-thin majority in Britain's June 8 election, he wants to focus on issues directly affecting his farming constituency bordering England, with its struggling economy that may suffer further when Britain leaves the European Union.